Pete-C2/Raspberry-Pi-Pin-Test/README.md

 ## Basic use

 Ensure that no hardware is connected to the Raspberry Pi.

 Ensure that no other programs are running that interact with the IO pins.

 Ensure that all interfaces are disabled in the Raspberry Pi Configuration.
-While the program tests for them, by the time it is run with the pairs of connections made, then the damage could have been done
+While the program tests for them, by the time it is run with the pairs of connections made, then the damage could have been done.

 Connect pairs of pins together:
 * 3 & 5
 * 7 & 11